 The Bureau of Community Health Promotion has a primary responsibility to provide a statewide model of integrative public health programming across the life span.
 Major functions include: statewide development and implementation of program practices and policies; development of federal grant applications; development and enforcement of standards and guidelines related to chronic disease, family health including children with special needs, injury, nutrition and tobacco prevention control; and evaluation of existing and proposed legislative proposals.

 The Bureau of Community Health Promotion has four sections: Chronic Disease and Cancer Prevention Section, Family Health Section, Nutrition and Physical Activity Section, and Tobacco Prevention Section.

 The Chronic Disease and Cancer Prevention Section has responsibility to plan, promote, implement and evaluate comprehensive population and evidence-based programs using best practices in the following areas: Arthritis Prevention and Control, Comprehensive Cancer Prevention and Control, Diabetes Prevention and Control, and Heart Disease and Stroke.
 Learn more about Chronic Disease programs in DHS.

 The Nutrition and Physical Activity Section has responsibility for a variety of public health nutrition education and food programs.
-WIC (The Special Supplemental Nutrition Program for Women, Infants and Children) and WIC FMNP (Farmers' Market Nutrition Program) provide both supplemental nutritious foods and the critical nutrition information needed for healthy growth.
-TEFAP (The Emergency Food Assistance Program) and CSFP (Commodity Supplemental Food Program) provide USDA commodity foods to low income families.
-Several nutrition education programs such as the Nutrition, Physical Activity and Obesity Program, 5 A Day for Better Health, and the Food Stamp Nutrition Education Program promote healthy eating and physical activity for good health.
+WIC (Special Supplemental Nutrition Program for Women, Infants and Children) and WIC FMNP (Farmers Market Nutrition Program) provide both supplemental nutritious foods and the critical nutrition information needed for healthy growth.
+TEFAP (The Emergency Food Assistance Program) and CSFP (Commodity Supplemental Food Program) provide USDA commodity foods to low-income families.
+Several nutrition education programs, such as the Nutrition, Physical Activity and Obesity Program, 5 A Day for Better Health, and the Food Stamp Nutrition Education Program, promote healthy eating and physical activity for good health.
 The Section is also responsible for addressing food insecurity and hunger.